deawar/readMeGen/README.md

 ![animatedGif](https://github.com/deawar/readMeGen/blob/master/ReadMeGen.gif)
 ## Description
-  To easily create a beautiful Readme.md easily and quickly. \n When I have a new project \n Then I want to create a full featured Readme.md file.
+  To easily create a beautiful Readme.md easily and quickly.
-  To create a beautiful ReadME.md quickly and easily.
-When I start a new project, Then I want to quickly and easily create a ReadME.md file.
+  When I have a new project,
+  Then I want to create a full featured Readme.md file.

 * [Installation](#installation)
 * [Usage](#usage)
 * [Credit](#credit)